facebookresearch/stopes/website/docs/eval/blaser.md

 - `audio_path` can be either:
   - a filename in `root_dir` for a .npy/.wav/.flac/.ogg file
   - a filename of stored ZIP file, in `root_dir`, with slicing info: "[zip_path]:[offset]:[length]" to find the bytes in the uncompressed zip archive containing that particular file

+Check out the `demo/iwslt_blaser_eval/mk_manifest.py` script to see how to generate such a manifest file.

 You can then run the pipeline with: